 How to Create Export Task

-Skyvia offers two task editor modes for export packages — Simple and Advanced.
+To create an export task, select a valid source connection and click Add new.
+This will open a Task Editor.
+Skyvia offers two task editor modes for export integrations — Simple and Advanced.

 Export Package General View

 The advanced task editor mode allows querying data, using the Execute Command or Execute Query actions.
-You can enter the required SQL statements on your own or use our visual query builder tool to compose them in a simplier way.
+You can enter the SQL statements manually or use the query builder tool to compose queries in a visual designer.

 Simple Task Editor Mode

-1. Select the exported object from the Object drop-down list.
+1. On the Source Definition page, select the object you want to export from the Object drop-down list.
+Object Dropdown

 Target File Name